ucsd-progsys/liquidhaskell/docs/mkDocs/docs/specifications.md

 ### Lemmas for termination checks

-Sometimes proving termination with [termination metrics](#termination-metrics) might need to introduce lemmas too.
+Sometimes proving termination with [termination metrics](#termination-metrics) needs to introduce lemmas too.
 This might be because the metrics use non-linear arithmetic, or because the proof obligations require facts not available by default.